raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 yes >
 password: `dietpi`

-* At this point if the DietPi was not updated from 6.14 it does not manage to save settings going forward.
+* At this point if the DietPi OS was not updated from 6.14 it does not manage to save settings going forward.
-Exit the sotware installer (press Tab to jump to Exit)
+Exit the software installer (press Tab to jump to Exit)
 ![](pictures/dietpi-software_exit.png)

 * in the bash prompt run: